Asymmetric Friction in Geometric Locomotion: Introduction

 In this paper, we propose an extension and generalization of the geometric locomotion framework to account for more general contact forces, including the asymmetric case.
 The key elements of this generalization are: \begin{enumerate} \item We replace the Riemannian metrics in the dynamics formulation with Finsler metrics, which admit asymmetric costs while preserving many other properties of Riemannian metrics. \item We identify a means of constructing sub-Finslerian locomotion constraints by combining the Finsler metrics with the least-constraint principle used previously. \item We develop a notion of curvature for sub-Finslerian constraints that augments the standard sub-Riemannian curvature with ``ratcheting'' terms that capture the net effect of oscillating a system's shape in the presence of asymmetric friction. \end{enumerate}

-We present this proposed generalization via a set of tutorial examples, first reviewing the fundamental principles of sub-Riemannian locomotion, and then examining how the associated mathematical objects change when the Finsler metric is introduced.\footnote{We considered alternative presentations, e.g. formatting the move from sub-Riemannian to sub-Finsler ideas as a series of theorems and proofs.
-Our choice of a tutorial format is based on our experience that communicating mathematical ideas to an applied audience is facilitated by focusing on how to use and interact with these ideas.} For these examples, we have constructed a minimal working model inspired by the mechanics of cross-country skiing.
+We present this proposed generalization via a set of tutorial examples, first reviewing the fundamental principles of sub-Riemannian locomotion, and then examining how the associated mathematical objects change when the Finsler metric is introduced.
+For these examples, we have constructed a minimal working model inspired by the mechanics of cross-country skiing.
 Our model skier, illustrated in \zcref[S]{fig:IntroSkier}, consists of two skis that can slide forward and backward relative to each other and a weight that can be shifted between the skis.
 The skis are subject to viscous friction with the ground, and the coefficient of this friction scales with the proportion of the weight that each ski is supporting.
 Additionally, the viscous coefficient for sliding the skis backwards may be greater than for sliding the skis forwards.

-Reducing this system into simpler systems that rely only on weight-shifting or asymmetric friction for forward propulsion allows us to identify locomotion principles that \begin{enumerate} \item Carry over directly from classical sub-Riemannian geometry (e.g., that part of the net motion induced by a gait cycle is quadratic in the amplitude of the gait and has a sign that depends on the the order in which the steps of the cycle are completed). \item Are specifically new to the sub-Finslerian analysis (e.g., that the magnitude of the asymmetric contribution to net motion is linear in the amplitude of the gait, and independent of the cyclic order). \end{enumerate} Recombining these principles produces a model for the locomotion of the full skier, in which the linear contribution from asymmetric friction dominates the net motion produced by small-amplitude gaits, and the quadratic contribution from weight-shifting dominates at large amplitudes.
+Reducing this system into simpler systems that rely only on weight-shifting or asymmetric friction for forward propulsion allows us to identify locomotion principles that \begin{enumerate} \item Carry over directly from classical sub-Riemannian geometry (e.g., that part of the net motion induced by a gait cycle is quadratic in the amplitude of the gait and has a sign that depends on the order in which the steps of the cycle are completed). \item Are specifically new to the sub-Finslerian analysis (e.g., that the magnitude of the asymmetric contribution to net motion is linear in the amplitude of the gait, and independent of the cyclic order). \end{enumerate} Recombining these principles produces a model for the locomotion of the full skier, in which the linear contribution from asymmetric friction dominates the net motion produced by small-amplitude gaits, and the quadratic contribution from weight-shifting dominates at large amplitudes.